JanHerca/urantiapedia/output/wikijs/en/article/Christopher_Ross/the_what_book.md

 Another reader suggested that I start in the back, as many people do, with _Part IV: The Life and Teachings of Jesus_.
 Certainly, no less significant than any other part, these papers nevertheless are like breezing through a novel compared to the dense, difficult, and intricate technical writing of the preceding sections.

 But there was a part of me that did not want to violate the integrity of the text this way, or rather _the integrity of the process of the revelation_.
-And so true to my Virgo nature—astrology’s status as a “superstitious belief” ([UB 121:5.5](/en/The_Urantia_Book/121#p5_5)) notwithstanding—I returned to the Foreword, determined to read _The Urantia Book_ straight through.
+And so true to my Virgo nature—astrology’s status as a “superstitious belief” (<a id="a70_231"></a>[UB 121:5.5](/en/The_Urantia_Book/121#p5_5)) notwithstanding—I returned to the Foreword, determined to read _The Urantia Book_ straight through.

 I brought to this effort considerable preparation, I thought: a search for God that began in earnest in 1979 when I learned to meditate, taking me, first, from the nominal Judaism into which I was born to Buddhism, then to _A Course in Miracles,_ and finally to Christianity, initially to the Quakers, then to the Episcopal Church in which I was baptized and confirmed, and on to ordination as a (non-Roman) Catholic priest within the ISM, or Independent Sacramental Movement.